 A translation of the “How to Livehouse” video, which illustrates some rules and advice to follow when you go to a Japanese live (mainly those in livehouses).

-If you bring a large bag or purse to the live venue, it tends to get in your way, so leave it in a coin locker near the station.
-There may be coin lockers in the venue, but there will be limits on number and size, so you should not expect too much.
+If you bring large luggage to a live concert, it tends to get in the way, so either don’t bring it or leave it in a coin locker near the station.
+There are coin lockers at some venues, but they are limited in number and size, so it is best not to expect much.

 4. The sales of goods before the live

 Staffer: “if you are looking for the goods sales, please line up here”

 Staff will form a line for the good sales as well as for the entrance.

 You will line up in the same order as you arrived, but please do not come more than 30 minutes before the start time as it may disturb the neighborhood.

 There will be a staff member to collect your ticket, so hand it to them and ask them to cut off the ticket stub.